ZILtoid1991/iota/README.md

 ### Windows

-Some non-basic stuff don't really work, as you should use already written libraries instead of writing your own.
+Got most of the non-basic stuff working.
+If you find anything else not working as should, then please tell me!

 ### Linux